webtechnick/CakePHP-FileUpload-Plugin/readme.txt

 ) ENGINE=MyISAM  DEFAULT CHARSET=latin1 AUTO_INCREMENT=1 ;

-Optionally, you can run the schema in a terminal like so: cake schema run create -path plugins\file_upload\config\sql -name upload
+Optionally, you can run the schema in a terminal like so: cake schema run create -path plugins/file_upload/config/sql -name upload

 Default fields are name, type, and size; but you can change that at anytime using the $this->FileUpload->fields = array();
 <?php